solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 hindia:
 * -0 dmitrizagidulin: Seems like a very specific use case (a special case of allowing access by group).
 * +0 bblfish: agree with dmitri, but still useful.
-Door should be left open to it, and perhaps wait until the situation arises where people demand it.
+This is actually a case of restrictions on issuers, which is the (nearly) the only thing TLS client certificate negotition allows.

 ### Block access to agents
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-blockagents